 Josh Crane, reporter and producer for Brave Little State with Vermont Public says, "If you’re like me, you may not have realized Vermont is one of just 10 states with a Medical- Aid-in-Dying (MAiD) law on the books.
 Act 39, as it’s known here, passed in 2013.
 And there’s a bunch of criteria you must meet in order to use it, like being a Vermont resident over the age of 18 with a terminal illness."

-Two more sessions will be hosted by PCV Board Chair, Toni Kaeding, MS RN, in April and May for hospice organizations in Rutland and Brattleboro.
-Act 39 patients consistently tell us how much they value the comfort their hospice workers provide.
-Thank you to all the people and organizations that make that work possible.
-Vermonters reflect on five-year anniversary of the state's Medical Aid in Dying law.
 Tom Ozahowski, is shown walking on a wooded trail near his Thetford home.
 He made his career at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire where he worked with patients who often stared death in the face.
 "People have cardiac arrests and have near death experiences that, it's not everybody, but some of them have had profound situations that have helped me," he said those situations have helped him find peace with his fate.
 "I was diagnosed in 2008," Ozahowski said regarding his prostate cancer, which has spread to his bones.
-"I have no idea exactly whats in store."h The one thing he does know is how he plans on dying.
-"My sons are totally in agreement that I can use Medical Aid in Dying and get a prescription to be self-administered," he said.
-Dr. Diana Barnard, with the University of Vermont Medical Center, would like to see more Dartmouth-Hitchcock doctors on board.
+"I have no idea exactly what's in store."
+Dr. Diana Barnard appearing before the New York State Legislature's hearings on medical aid in dying. |

 Categories